 Carlos Montesinos (aka.
-DJ Carlitos) is a 3rd year Broadcast Media Studies student and the host of Good Kid Radio playing 85% Rap/Hip Hop and 15% Other.
+DJ Carlitos) is a third year Broadcast Media Studies student and the host of Good Kid Radio playing his mix of Hip Hop & Rap.
 Hear Carlos on Good Kid Radio every Saturday at 9pm & 1am only on CMRU.ca and the repeats on Friday & Sundays.

 Peter Roman was born in Weyburn, Saskatchewan and moved to Calgary when he was 3 years old.
 He is very excited about getting to start his own radio show.
 He originally came to Mount Royal University for history and that was his major for one and a half years.
 He then decided what he really wanted to pursue was broadcasting.
 It’s quite interesting because when he was in elementary school being a sports commentator was actually the career he wanted to pursue, so it’s very much coming back full circle for him.
 Peter continues to love sports to this day.
 His greatest sports accomplishment was running the Calgary Marathon at 18 years of age.
 When it comes to music Peter was in school band from grade 7-11.
 He played percussion, which involves lots of instruments, but the drums were always his favourite.
 He even continued in a band with his friends following high school for a couple years.
 Music is always something he’s enjoyed, and his optimistic fun attitude is going to make his show one to enjoy and listen to.
 Check out his show Moments of Genius that focuses on playing great songs and keeping you up to date with Sports news.